Skip to content

 2. provide proof to the Board of Directors that the use is authorized.
 Any proof submitted will be considered by the Board of Directors, and a decision of whether it establishes authority to use the listing content will be made within thirty (30) days.

-If the Board of Directors determines that the use of the content was unauthorized, the Board of Directors may issue a sanction pursuant to Section 7 of the MLS rules, including a request to remove and/or stop the use of the unauthorized content within ten (10) days after transmittal of the decision.
+If the Board of Directors determines that the use of the content was unauthorized, the Board of Directors may issue a sanction pursuant to Section 8 of the MLS rules, including a request to remove and/or stop the use of the unauthorized content within ten (10) days after transmittal of the decision.
 If the unauthorized use stems from a violation of the MLS rules, that too will be considered at the time of establishing an appropriate sanction.

 If after ten (10) days following transmittal of the Board of Director’s determination the alleged violation remains uncured (i.e. the content is not removed or the rules violation remains uncured), then the complaining party may seek action through a court of law.
-(Adopted 5/18)

 MLS participants may not take legal action against another participant for alleged rules violation(s) unless the complaining participant has first exhausted the remedies provided in these rules.
-(Adopted 5/18)

-Confidentiality of MLS Information
+Section 10: Confidentiality of MLS Information

-Section 10 Confidentiality of MLS Information:
+Section 10.1: Confidentiality of MLS Information

 Any information provided by the Multiple Listing Service to the participants shall be considered official information of the service.
 Such information shall be considered confidential and exclusively for the use of participants and real estate licensees affiliated with such participants and those participants who are licensed or certified by an appropriate state regulatory agency to engage in the appraisal of real property and licensed or certified appraisers affiliated with such participants.
-(Amended 4/92)

 The information published and disseminated by the service is communicated verbatim, without change by the service, as filed with the service by the participant.
 The service does not verify such information provided and disclaims any responsibility for its accuracy.
 Each participant agrees to hold the service harmless against any liability arising from any inaccuracy or inadequacy of the information such participant provides

-Ownership of MLS Compilation* and Copyright
+Section 11: Ownership of MLS Compilation and Copyright

 By the act of submitting any property listing content to the MLS, the participant represents sand warrants that he or she is fully authorized to license the property listing content as contemplated by and in compliance with this section and these rules and regulations, and also thereby does grant to the MLS license to include the property listing content in its copyrighted MLS compilation and also in any statistical report on comparables.
 Listing content includes, but is not limited to, photographs, images, graphics, audio and video recordings, virtual tours, drawings, descriptions, remarks, narratives, pricing information and other details or information related to the listed property.
-(Amended 5/18)

 Each participant who submits listing content to the MLS agrees to defend and hold the MLS and every other participant harmless from and against any liability or claim arising from any inaccuracy of the submitted listing content or any inadequacy of ownership, license, or title to the submitted listing content.
-(Adopted 5/18)

 Each participant shall be entitled to lease from the Greater El Paso Association of REALTORS® a number of copies of each MLS compilation sufficient to provide the participant and each person affiliated as a licensee (including licensed or certified appraisers) with such participant with one copy of such compilation.
-The participant shall pay for each such copy the rental fee set by the association. *
+The participant shall pay for each such copy the rental fee set by the association.*

 Participants shall acquire by such lease only the right to use the MLS compilation in accordance with these rules.

-Use of Copyrighted MLS Compilation
+Section 12: Use of Copyrighted MLS Compilation

 Participants shall, at all times, maintain control over and responsibility for each copy of any MLS compilation leased to them by the association of REALTORS®, and shall not distribute any such copies to persons other than subscribers who are affiliated with such participant as licensees, those individuals who are licensed or certified by an appropriate state regulatory agency to engage in the appraisal of real property, and any other subscribers as authorized pursuant to the governing documents of the MLS.
 Use of information developed by or published by an association Multiple Listing Service is strictly limited to the activities authorized under a participant’s licensure(s) or certification, and unauthorized uses are prohibited.
 Further, none of the foregoing is intended to convey participation or membership or any right of access to information developed or published by an association Multiple Listing Service where access to such information is prohibited by law.
-(Amended 4/92)

 Participants and those persons affiliated as licensees with such participants shall be permitted to display the MLS compilation to prospective purchasers only in conjunction with their ordinary business activities of attempting to locate ready, willing, and able buyers for the properties described in said MLS compilation.

-Option #1: Participants or their affiliated licensees shall not reproduce any MLS compilation or any portion thereof, except in the following limited circumstances:
+Participants or their affiliated licensees shall not reproduce any MLS compilation or any portion thereof, except in the following limited circumstances:

 Participants or their affiliated licensees may reproduce from the MLS compilation and distribute to prospective purchasers a reasonable* number of single copies of property listing data contained in the MLS compilation which relate to any properties in which the prospective purchasers are or may, in the judgment of the participant or their affiliated licensees, be interested.